-They created a magnet fishing rod using a stick and some string, improvised with plastic toys for space rubbish and made an ‘Iron chicken’ using kitchen foil with a magnet inside.
+They created a magnet fishing rod using a stick and some string.
+Used plastic toys for space rubbish and made an ‘Iron chicken’ using kitchen foil with a magnet inside.
 It wasn’t quite accurate to the story, but they did very well with the resources they had.

 During the episode Small and Tiny first use nets to try to clear the space junk to free the Iron Chicken, but their nets break.
 We used the opportunity to talk about materials that might have made the nets stronger.
-Major Clanger then uses a magnet to collect the space rubbish, the girls predicted correctly that the weight of the space rubbish would weigh down the flying music boat, leading to a conversation about weight.
+Major Clanger then uses a magnet to collect the space rubbish.
+The girls predicted correctly that the weight of the space rubbish would weigh down the flying music boat!

 If you’re looking for a great magnet set, this one from Learning Resources is our absolute favourite!